mattcarlotta/nvda-fcontrl/README.md

 ⚠️ It currently must be used with an open terminal

-⚠️ Close the app resets the GPU fan speed to auto (controlled by driver)
+⚠️ Closing the app resets the GPU fan speed to auto (controlled by driver)